sarisabban/RamaNet/README.md

 * Clean every structure in the database
 * Make a list of all paths (if next step is performed in a high performance computer HPC)
 * Generate HPC submission file (PBS job scheduler)
-* Relax each structure (on a HPC or a local computer)
+* Relax each structure multiple times (on a HPC or a local computer), this is to augment the examples
-* Get each residue's phi/psi angles
+* Get each residue's phi/psi angles (and constraints if required - you have to comment in and out the relevent functions at the end of the script)

 The most difficult step is the *Human Eye Filtering* step which requires a person to filter out all the unwanted structures manually before moving onto cleaning up each structure and augmenting the data which eventually results in a .csv file.
 Unwanted structures such as non-compact structures, structures with more loops than helices and sheets, weird looking structures.
 Also, this is the step to separate structures and collect the ones with traits that you need; I decided to separate the dataset into structures with only helices, only sheet, and a mix of the two before augmenting each dataset.
 This was in order to walk the neural network slowly through the training process.
 The separation was done manually.